anaelleltd/substrate4/README.md

 * TBC.

 ### Substrate4researchers: Essential publications and whitepapers.
-* For those who are dying to define and optimise Substrate protocols.
+* For those who are dying to optimise Substrate protocols.
 * TBC.